Introduction of Yin Chai Hu:Starwort Root or Radix Stellariae.

 Property and flavor: cool, sweet, bitter.

-Brief introduction: The herb Radix Stellariae is the dried root of Stellaria dichotoma L.var.lanceolata Bge.(family Caryophyllaceae), used for clearing heat of deficiency type and malnutritional fever in children.
+Brief introduction: The herb Radix Stellariae is the dried root of Stellaria dichotoma L.var.lanceolata Bunge., used for clearing heat of deficiency type and malnutritional fever in children.
 The herb is commonly known as Radix Stellariae, Starwort Root or Yín Chái Hú.

-Growth characteristics: The stellaria dichotoma grows in dry grasslands, crevices, or rubble of suspended rock.
-It prefers a warm or cool climate, cold resistance, avoid water immersion.
-It is suitable for sandy soil cultivation.
+Growth characteristics: The stellaria dichotoma grows in dry grasslands, cracks of stones on hillsides, or rubble of suspended rock.
+It prefers a warm or cool climate, cold resistance, and avoids water logging.
+Better to choose sandy loam for cultivation.

-The herb which root strip is slender and long, the surface is yellow-white and shiny, and there is a "pearl plate" at the top, the texture of the herb is fine and glossy, is better.
+The herb of better grade has a slender root and long root strip, the surface is yellow-white and shiny, and there is a "pearl plate" at the top end, the texture of the herb is fine and glossy.

 Pharmacological actions: ①.antipyretic effect, which can reduce serum cholesterol concentration so that the content of lipids in the aorta decreased; ②.bactericidal effects.